mortonfox/flagstack-deployer-goes-brrr-firefox/README.md

-# Flagstack Deployer goes brrr
+# Flagstack Deployer goes brrr (Firefox version)

 ## Introduction

-The purpose of this Chrome extension is to add keyboard shortcuts to help you deploy green flags on the [Flagstack map page](https://www.flagstack.net/map).
+The purpose of this Firefox extension is to add keyboard shortcuts to help you deploy green flags on the [Flagstack map page](https://www.flagstack.net/map).
 This makes the workflow a bit easier when you are deploying a lot of green flags on the map.

 Note: You need a premium membership to deploy green flags via the website map.

 ## Installation

+The following is not relevant to Firefox.
+One would have to run ``web-ext build``, submit it to Mozilla Add-ons, and wait for approval.
+Then install it from there.

 git clone this repository to your local disk or download the zip file and extract.